VaeiFork/TurnInPlace/README.md

 Notes only

+> [!WARNING]
+> Use `git clone` instead of downloading as a zip, or you will not receive content

+> [!NOTE]
+> Content requires UE5.5+, however tested and compiling on 5.2 and above.
+> <br>Content is not required, provided you can view the content in a 5.5 project

 Avoid mesh-based TIP because:
 * Fights the sim proxy's mesh smoothing
 * Forces you to use inferior linear rotation smoothing